carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 > Assert.Fail();

-Run the test again and you'll see the failure message, this time with the read bar:
+Run the test again and you'll see the failure message, this time with the red bar:

 ![](http://res.cloudinary.com/dz5ppacuo/image/upload/v1498508371/myfirsttestfail_xwuo5u.png)

-Agora que você já está pegando o jeito, vamos começar a testar a nossa classe `Employee`.
-Não esqueça de voltar o método de teste que fizemos para `Assert.Pass` para que ele não fique falhando.
+Now that you're getting the hang of it, we're start testing our `Employee` class.
+Don't forget to switch the test method back to `Assert.Pass()`, otherwise it will continue to fail.

-Em seguida, adicione um novo método de teste chamado `IntroduceMethodShouldWorkCorrectly`.
-Nele, vamos criar uma nova instância do objeto `Employee` e verificar que o método `Introduce` está funcionando como deveria.
+Now add a new method called `IntroduceMethodShouldWorkCorrectly`.
+In this method we'll create a new instance of `Employee` and verify that the `Introduce` method is working properly.

-Antes de fazermos isso, porém, precisamos adicionar uma referência do projeto de produção ao nosso projeto de testes.
-Do contrário, nossa classe de teste não conseguirá enxergar as classes que deveria testar!
+Before we do that, though, we must add a reference from the production project to our test project.
+Otherwise, our test class won't be able to see the classes it is suposed to test!

-Para isso, clique com o botão direito no projeto **ApplicationTest** > **Adicionar** > **Referência...**.
-Na janela exibida, selecione o projeto, conforme a imagem a seguir:
+To do that, right-click the **ApplicationTest** project, then go to **Add**, then **Reference**.
+In the opened window, choose the project, according to the following image:

 ![](http://res.cloudinary.com/dz5ppacuo/image/upload/v1498509304/Captura_de_tela_2017-06-26_17.34.04_hgianj.png)

-E depois clique em OK.
+Then, click on **OK**.

-De volta à classe de teste, modifique o método de teste para que fique da forma abaixo:
+Back to the test class.
+Edit the code so it looks like this:

 <script src="https://gist.github.com/carlosschults/c840590dab95a023d4530962fca048db.js"></script>

-Você vai notar que `Employee` está marcado como erro.
-Ao passar o cursor em cima, você verá uma mensagem avisando que o nome `Employee` não pode ser encontrado e perguntando se não tem alguma referência ou diretiva *using* faltando.
+You will notice that `Employee` is marked as an error.
+If you hover over it, you'll see a message saying that the name `Employee` couldn't be found and asking if there is some reference or *using* directive missing.

-É claro que tem uma diretiva *using* faltando, relativa à referência que acabamos de adicionar.
-Para corrigir o problema, basta adicionar a linha `using Application;` no começo do arquivo.
+Of course there is a using directive missing, related to the reference we've just added.
+To fix this problem, just add the line `using Application;` to the namespace declarations, right at the start of the file.

-Agora que o código compila, vamos entender este método, linha a linha.
+Now that our code compiles, let's go through this method, line by line.

-Na primeira linha, instanciamos nossa classe `Employee`, definindo nome, profissão e salário.
-Na linha seguinte, atribuímos a uma variável o valor que **esperamos** que o método retorne.
-Em seguida, atribuímos a outra variável o resultado da execução do método.
+In the first line, we create a new instance of `Employee`, specifying name, profession and salary.
+In the following line, we assign to a variable the value we **expect** the method to return.
+Then we assign to another variable the obtained result from the method.

-Finalmente, utilizamos o método `AreEqual` da classe `Assert` para verificar se os dois valores são iguais.
-Este método é, provavelmente, o que você mais vai utilizar durante seus testes.
+Finally, we use the `AreEqual` method from the `Assert` class to verify the equality of the two values.
+This method is, probably, the one you'll use the most during your tests.

-Agora é hora de executar o teste.
-Utilize o atalho **CTRL + R, A** ou clique em **Executar Tudo** na janela do Gerenciador de Teste.
+Now it's time to run the test.
+Use the shortcut **CTRL + R, A** or click on **Run All** na janela do Gerenciador de Teste.
 Se tudo der certo, você verá a barra verde e a mensagem indicando que os dois testes passaram.

 Vamos agora testar o teste: vamos "estragar" o método `Introduce` e ver se o método falha como deveria.
 De volta à classe de produção, vamos modificar o método da seguinte forma: